elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter *(very calm.)*

 - {:.i2} ...
-The Great Revolution of Saint-Domingue has just begun.
+The Great Revolution of Saint-Domingue has begun.

 ---

 [23]({{site.baseurl}}/chiens/p023.html){:.pagetitle}

 *(In Saint-Domingue, young white girls play in front of a rich mansion, 18th century style.
-Enter The Chorus, The Reciter and The Narrator.)*
+Enter The Chorus and The Reciters.)*

 - {:.sp} The Woman Reciter.